BenjaminStanelle/Inventory-Management-Software/README.md

 Connect to MongoDB:

-On MongoDB compass application replace "ben-stanelle" with your name. ferree-randall dat-nguyen tu-mai
+On MongoDB compass application reproduct "ben-stanelle" with your name. ferree-randall dat-nguyen tu-mai